 I think I was probably fishing.
 Lining up the lines and waiting for someone to step into the scene.
 Pretty cool kid though – he returned my smile and thumbs-up after I took the shot.

 So, three leftover street shots from Hong Kong.
 I wasn’t sure how to publish them, until I heard someone pretty much say ‘just publish them’.

-And I suggest you do the same with that set of images you’ve also been sitting on for no reason.
+It sounds so obvious now.
+Can I suggest you do the same with that set of images you’ve also been sitting on for no reason?

-p.s. if you watched Keenan’s vlog I linked earlier you’ll see it was really mainly about the new Instagram Stories update.
+And one last thing.
+If you watched Keenan’s vlog I linked earlier you’ll see it was really mainly about Instagram.